PowerBI Notebook

 )

-SUMX(table, expression) iterates over each row of a table, evaluates the expression per row, then aggregates.
-Use iterator functions when the calculation requires row-level logic before aggregating.
+SUMX(table, expression) walks every row of a table, calculates the expression for each row, then adds them up.
+Use iterator functions when the work needs row-level logic before the total.

 RELATED and RELATEDTABLE